anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption>Example of angular misalignment</figcaption>
 </figure>

 One strategy is to link the two sides together.
 In a **thread-together** press-fit bottom bracket, the cups still sit inside a press-fit shell, but the two sides thread into each other through the center.
 That turns two independent cups into a semi-joined assembly.
-This tries to solve:
+This helps address:

 - Cups walking or moving independently
 - Poor retention or creaking at the cup-frame interface